-The following Special Studies may be taken by special permission of the student's teacher, advisor, department chair, and/or dean, and by completing the proper paperwork.
+The following special studies may be taken by special permission of the student's teacher, advisor, department chair, and/or dean, and by completing the proper paperwork.
+Individualized instruction also requires approval by the associate vice president for academics.

-• Independent Studies.
+- Independent Studies.
 If a student has attained sophomore standing and has a cumulative GPA of 2.50 or above, he/she may request permission to investigate a subject of special interest under the guidance of an instructor for a course not listed in the catalog.
 The study must not duplicate a regular course.
 Approval from the dean of the college in which the course is to be taken must be obtained.
 The student must propose the topic, the design of the study, and describe the resources to be used.
 If a teacher consents to assist a student, the teacher will recommend approval to the department chair and the dean.
-Grading will be Pass/Fail or conventional at the instructor's option.
+Grading will be Pass/Fail or conventional at the instructor's option. - Individualized Instruction.
+If a student needs a catalog course offered at a different time than the published, scheduled period, one of the following criteria must be met in order for it to be approved by the associate vice president for academics: (1) a scheduling error, within the student's specific college, with senior-level courses; (2) the student is a transfer student and not part of the Tennessee Transfer Pathways; (3) the student changed majors and courses are not offered every semester or once a year; (4) the student has experienced health issues and has medical documentation from health providers or the Office of Student Disabilities; (5) the student's major program has changed and courses do not need to be replaced by a substitute due to course content; or (6) the student is a participant in the Belgium program and other solutions cannot be implemented; no more than two courses can be individualized for the Belgium student.
+Students who have failed a regular offering of a course cannot replace the grade by taking the course through

-- Individualized Instruction.
-If a student needs a catalog course offered at a different time than the published, scheduled period, one of the following criteria must be met in order for it to be approved by the associate vice president for academics: (1) a scheduling error, within the student's specific college, with senior-level courses; (2) the student is a transfer student and not part of the Tennessee Transfer Pathways; (3) the student changed majors and courses are not offered every semester or once a year; (4) the student has experienced health issues and has medical documentation from health providers or the Office of Disabilities; (5) the student's major program has changed and courses do not need to be replaced by a substitute due to course content; or (6) the student is a participant in the Belgium program and other solutions cannot be implemented; no more than two courses can be individualized for the Belgium student.
-Students who have failed a regular offering of a course cannot replace the grade by taking the course through individual instruction.
+- individual instruction.
 The instructor who agrees to provide individual instruction will meet with the student at least once a week.
 Grading will be conventional. - Field Work.
 Students may explore a career field, develop career skills, or add to general education through approved field work.
 Part-time field work may be begun concurrently with your second semester, and full-time field work is possible after the freshman year.
 The chairman of the appropriate department and the dean of the college must approve the request before the field experience is begun. - Cross-Campus Studies.
 An arrangement has been made with Union University in Jackson, Tennessee for cross-campus registration.
-Students who need a major course that cannot be scheduled at Freed-Hardeman University may apply for cross-campus registration through the Office of Academics.
-The credits for which a student is enrolled by cross-campus registration will be counted as a part of the credit load at Freed-Hardeman, and no additional tuition is paid.
+Students who need a major course that cannot be scheduled at FHU may apply for cross-campus registration through the Office of Academics.
+The credits for which a student is enrolled by cross-campus registration will be counted as a part of the credit load at FHU.
+An additional fee may be assessed to a student's account for cross-campus registration.
 Students must provide their own transportation to and from Union University and must make arrangements for lodging and meals when the school calendars are not the same.
 Students may not drop or withdraw from cross-campus courses except for unavoidable and extenuating circumstances.